moq-wg/CAT-4-MOQT/draft-law-moq-cat4moqt.md

 # Authenticating the connection

-The connection to a MOQT distribution realy can take place over a WebTransport or native QUIC connection.
+The connection to a MOQT distribution relay can take place over a WebTransport or native QUIC connection.
 In both cases, the token is transferred as a query parameter or else embedded in the URI PATH.

 ## Appending a token as a query parameter